Save on Pinterest

 Close-up image of car wheel with black rubber tire

 Tire tread is essential to staying safe on the road.
-A quality set of tires is a car safety feature no vehicle should be without.
-Tires are your point of contact with the road surface and every bit as critical as what’s under the hood and on the dashboard.
+A quality set of tires is a car safety feature no vehicle should be without because tires are your point of contact with the road surface and therefore are every bit as critical as what’s under the hood, on the inside, and the safety features on the dashboard.
 Find out if your tires pass this crucial one-second test.

 6 / 17